 There is one question that you should never, under any circumstances, ever ask a woman.

 This one question can evoke feelings of embarrassment, anger, sadness, and shame, among others.
-This question can make even a gleeful person feel crestfallen and dejected.
+What you should never ask a woman can make even a gleeful person feel crestfallen and dejected.
 It can happen to women of different sizes, races, and incomes.

 So what is it?
 See if you can pick it out of the following experiences.